Environment

 Ph.D

-Professor Jacques Bertrand joins the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) as Visiting Scholar and Lee Kong Chian NUS-Stanford Fellow on Contemporary Southeast Asia for the 2022-2023 fall quarter.
+Professor Jacques Bertrand joined the Walter H. Shorenstein Asia-Pacific Research Center (Shorenstein APARC) as Visiting Scholar and Lee Kong Chian NUS-Stanford Fellow on Contemporary Southeast Asia for the 2022-2023 fall quarter.
 He currently serves as Professor at the University of Toronto's Department of Political Science.
-While at APARC, he will be conducting research with Professor Donald Emmerson examining war-to-peace transitions in civil war, particularly in Southeast Asia.
+While at APARC, he conducted research with Professor Donald Emmerson examining war-to-peace transitions in civil war, particularly in Southeast Asia.

 Lee Kong Chian NUS-Stanford Fellow on Contemporary Southeast Asia, 2022-23